East-West Locators

 1972

 In 1972, Nancy Holt made East-West Locators for a group exhibition titled Five Artists at the John Weber Gallery in New York City.
-A pair of Locators sit on the east–west axis near the windows of the exhibition space.
+A pair of Locators sit on the east–west axis near the windows of the exhibition space, each framing a view through a window to the exterior.
 The exhibition also included Tour of the John Weber Gallery, an audio work that describes East-West Locators.
-Looking outward, each Locator frames the view outdoors through its circular viewing aperture; looking inward, each frames the complete apparatus of the other, backlit by light from the window.
+Looking outward, each Locator frames the view outdoors through its circular aperture; looking inward, each frames the complete apparatus of the other, backlit by light from the window.

-As with Crossed Locators, East-West Locators has yet to be presented posthumously.
-As a site-responsive work, it requires a large exhibition space with windows where comparable focal points can be established: the Locators sit in front of a window, and their full height is visible through the viewing aperture.
+East-West Locators has yet to be presented posthumously.
+A site-responsive work, it requires a large exhibition space with windows in which comparable focal points can be established: the Locators sit in front of a window, and their full height is visible through the viewing aperture.

 Writing